thomasfowlerFIS/devops-virtual-example-test-network-project/README.md

-# **Phase 4 Project Guidelines**
+# **VETNet Project Guidelines**

 ## **Learning Goals**

-- Build a full-stack project with a React frontend and a Rails backend
+* Build a full-stack project with a React frontend and a Rails backend

 --------------------------------------------